S-Elephant/UnityLibrary/README.md

 # Unity library

 Written for Unity Editor version **2022.3.7f1 (LTS)**.
-Note that most, if not all, earlier versions also seem to work but I don't recommend using it on Unity Editor versions that are really old.
+Note that most, if not all, earlier versions also seem to work but it's not recommend using this library in Unity Editor versions that are really old.

 # CoroutineStarter